 THE WORLD AND THE CHARACTERS

 Wes Anderson tells stories from the perspective of a 12-year-old boy.
-More specifically, he tells stories from his perspective as a 12-year-old boy.
-His films capture the essence of a board game or story book, and the world he builds in each film consistently resembles a snapshot from his childhood.
+More specifically, he tells stories from his perspective as a 12-year-old.
+His films capture the essence of a board game or story book, and the world he builds in each film resembles a snapshot from his childhood.

-The melange of color palettes, costumes, set design, and technology all seem to create a world frozen in time somewhere around the early 1980s.
+Anderson's color palettes, costumes, set design, and technology all seem to create a world frozen in time somewhere in the early 1980s.

 — Wes Anderson